dave/jennifer/README.md

 # Examples
 The tests are written mostly as examples - [see godoc.org](https://godoc.org/github.com/davelondon/jennifer/jen#pkg-examples) for an index.

-Most of the code is generated using jennifer itself, see the [gengen package](https://github.com/davelondon/jennifer/tree/master/genjen) for a real-world example us usage.
+Most of the code is generated using jennifer itself, see the [gengen package](https://github.com/davelondon/jennifer/tree/master/genjen) for a real-world example of usage - it generates [generated.go](https://github.com/davelondon/jennifer/blob/master/jen/generated.go).

 # Identifiers